 Healthcare affects everyone.
 We’re in this together.
 Houston Baptist University’s School of Nursing and Allied Health trains the nurses and health care professionals who care for the well-being of people in our communities.

 True health is more than just avoiding or treating sickness.
 It’s about promoting the wholeness of the person and the community.
 Our Nursing and Kinesiology students understand this.
 They bring enthusiasm, care and diligence to this rigorous challenge.
 Nursing and Kinesiology together account for about a third of the University’s enrollment.

 But it’s not just the wholeness of the patient that matters; the wholeness of our students is of utmost importance to us.
-Our faculty get to know our students by name and help them grown in:
+Our faculty get to know our students by name and help them grow in:

 - The curriculum is integrated with general studies for a total University experience.

 - Our students gain hundreds of hours of hands-on clinical experience in top-level hospitals, in our on-campus simulation lab, and through the Bradshaw Fitness Center.

 - Our students are organized into cohorts that form strong bonds as they take classes together and mentor each other through the Nursing Student Association.

 - Prayer and Bible studies are available for students who wish to participate.

-The dedication of our faculty to help our students grow in mind, body and spirit are guided by the following core values, as represented by the acronym:
+The dedication of our faculty to help our students grow in mind, body and spirit is guided by the following core values, as represented by the acronym HIGHER: